-Use the CCW software and Micro800 trainers to develop and demonstrate the following ladder diagram programs.
+Use the Do-More Designer software and the PLC simulator to develop and demonstrate the following ladder diagram programs.
 Some of these programs can be combined into one program.
 Those that require previously allocated I/O points must be in a separate program.